SalesforceFoundation/k12-architecture-kit/README.md

 You can install EDA utilizing our custom application installer into any Developer Edition, Sandbox or Enterprise Edition Salesforce org.

-* K12 Installer Link coming soon!
+* K-12 Kit Installer Link coming soon!

 Resources